Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: Model and Estimators

 \begin{Remark}[Comparison with SSIV] AB-LASSO-SS has two main differences with respect to the split-sample IV (SSIV) estimator of \cite{angrist1995split} applied to a dynamic panel model.
 First, we use LASSO instead of OLS in the first step to project the endogenous regressors on the instruments.
-In numerical simulations, we find that using OLS in the first stage produces biased estimators of the parameters of interest, even when we combine it with sample splitting, see Tables \ref{table:olst1} and \ref{table:olst2} in the Appendix.
-Second, we use cross-fitting to improve efficiency and multiple sample splits to avoid the temptation of data mining. \end{Remark}
+Second, we use cross-fitting to improve efficiency and employ multiple sample splits to ensure robustness to the choice of sample split. \end{Remark}